Medicare Part C, or Medicare Advantage, is a program that offers an alternative way to receive your Original Medicare benefits (Part A and Part B).

 Not all Medicare Advantage plans include prescription medication coverage, but most do.
 When comparing plans, ask the plan (or review its description) to make sure it includes drug coverage if that coverage is important to you.

-To be eligible for Medicare Advantage, you must already be enrolled in Original Medicare, Part A and Part B. You must continue paying your Part B premium, along with any premium your Part C plan may charge.
-You must live within the plan’s network, and in most cases you’re not eligible if you have end-stage renal disease.
+To be eligible for Medicare Part C, you must already be enrolled in Original Medicare, Part A and Part B. You continue paying your Part B premium, along with any premium your Medicare Advantage plan may charge.
+You must live within the plan’s network, and in most cases you’re not eligible if you have end-stage renal disease (although there are exceptions, and some Special Needs Plans may accept you).

-To join a Medicare Part C plan, you can take advantage of certain enrollment periods.
+To enroll in a Medicare Advantage plan, you can take advantage of certain election and enrollment periods.

 The Initial Coverage Election Period (ICEP) is when you’re first eligible for a Medicare Advantage plan.